Some Transound electret microphone capsules from JLI Electronics - photos, and dismantling three of them

 These pages contain photos and other information for people with a

-I purchased some Transound electret capsules from JLI Electronics:
+In mid-2009 I purchased some Transsound electret capsules from

 These capsules are being discussed on the Micbuilders mailing list: